drasi-project/docs/docs/content/solution-developer/solution-patterns/_index.md

   - Teams
   - Contractors

 Database change logs are an obvious examples of this approach that simply output the details of every entity/record that is created, updated, or deleted.
-Many other software system that generate change events follow a similar approach, but when the change events are generated in custom services and components, the system can generate change events for higher level domain objects or include data for parent and child entities in a single event, making them easier and more efficient to consume.
+Many other software system that generate change events follow a similar approach, but when the change events are generated in custom services and components, the system can generate change events for higher level domain objects or include data for closely related entities in a single event (e.g. an order with customer and product details), making them easier and more efficient to consume.

 However, the source system generates a fixed set of events with schema defined by the developer at design time.
 To maximize the utility of these events, the developer often adopts a very generic but broad event taxonomy, creating similar events for large numbers of data types, even if there is no specific use case for their creation.
 It becomes the responsibility of the consumer to decide what to do with the potentially high volume of change events, including which events can be ignored and which to process.
 The logic to filter and process the required changes must be written and maintained by the consumer, usually in a service or function.
-And if the consumer needs more information related to the change, they must call back into the source system to get it, somehow dealing with the possibility that the source data has changed during the time between the change event and the consumer querying for more data.
+And if the consumer needs more information related to a specific change, they must call back into the source system to get it, somehow dealing with the possibility that the source data has changed during the time between the change event and the consumer querying for more data.

 Using Drasi to observe these types of changes is trivial without the need for you to write any code, or deploy and manage services to process the source change stream.
 For example, using the following Continuous Query named **observe-incident**, which is subscribed to the **risk-mgmt** Source, you would get notified when any Node with an **Incident** label was created or deleted, as well as the **before** and **after** version if an **Incident** was updated.